Olympic Hot Springs Trip

 The natural springs are now accessible through a by-pass trail that goes around the road wash out.
 It’s mostly paved road going up to the Hot Springs with a few creeks crossing on the trail parts.
 The view you get on this trail is unbeatable!
 Going along the river and through the lower foothills, you get the amazing feeling of having the country all to yourself.
 See the beautiful Glines Canyon, home to the largest dam removal in modern history!

-Miles on Bike: 8 miles each way
+Biking from Madison Falls Trailhead: 8 miles each way

-Hot Spring Route Disclaimer:
+Hot Springs Bypass Disclaimer:

 Total Trail Miles: 21 Miles Round Trip